zer0def/nginxinc-kubernetes-ingress/docs-web/configuration/policy-resource.md

 ### JWT

+> **Feature Status**: JWT is available as a preview feature: it is suitable for experimenting and testing; however, it must be used with caution in production environments.
+Additionally, while the feature is in preview status, we might introduce some backward-incompatible changes to the resource specification in the next releases.

 > Note: This feature is only available in NGINX Plus.

 The JWT policy configures NGINX Plus to authenticate client requests using JSON Web Tokens.